Center for Women's Health

 (301) 314-8190.
 Fax: (301) 314-3596.

 Currently enrolled undergraduate and graduate women as well as faculty and staff are eligible for Women's Health Services.
 Women's Health is staffed by physicians, nurse practitioners and physician's assistants who are trained in the examination, diagnosis, and treatment of healthy patients as well as those with common problems.
-Routine wellness and problem focused care is encouraged for students of all ethnicities, gender identities and sexual orientations.

 Prepare for your visit: